Real Estate Professional Tax Return and Deduction Checklist

-Before you know it, each year, tax season rolls around again.
-But don’t despair!
-It’s a great time of year – if you know how to make the most of it.
-And our expert tax consultants know how to get the very best results from your tax return.
+Tax season comes along every year before you know it.
+But don’t give up!
+It’s a wonderful time of year if you know how to enjoy it.
+And our professional tax advisors know how to get the most out of your tax return.

-The important thing is to work out all the expenses and deductions that relate to costs you’ve incurred in your job as a property manager or salesperson so that you can get the highest possible refund.
+The most important thing is to figure out all of your expenses and deductions related to your business as a property manager or salesperson so that you may collect the biggest return possible.

-As a real estate professional, you will most likely get an income statement that will outline all of your salary, wages, allowances and bonuses for the financial year, which is the starting point for your return.
-Next, come the deductions:
+As a real estate professional, you will almost certainly receive an income statement including all of your pay, wages, allowances, and bonuses for the fiscal year, which will serve as the basis for your tax return.
+The deductions come next:

 Can I claim any deductions?

-You can claim deductions on any money spent on products or services directly related to earning your income during the financial year.
-You need to have spent the money yourself (your employer can’t have reimbursed it), and you need to keep a record of the expense, such as a receipt or invoice.
+Any money spent on products or services directly relevant to earning your income throughout the financial year is deductible.
+You must have spent the money personally (not reimbursed by your company), and you must preserve a record of the expense, such as a receipt or invoice.

 What tax deductions can I claim?

-- The cost of advertising (for example, through newspapers, letterbox drops, signage and bunting).
-You can’t claim a deduction for the cost of advertising if you earn your income from a fixed salary, and you aren’t entitled to earn a commission.
+- Advertising expenses (for example, through newspapers, letterbox drops, signage and bunting).
+If you earn a fixed salary, you cannot claim a deduction for advertising costs, and you are not eligible to get a commission.

-- Car expenses if you need to drive for work-related reasons such as attending open houses or inspections or travelling between different offices owned by your employer (such as between your regular office and the head office to attend meetings)
+- Expenses for a car if you need to drive for work-related purposes, such as attending open houses or inspections, or traveling between your employer’s offices (such as between your regular office and the head office to attend meetings)

-- The cost of purchasing, repairing and cleaning work clothing if it’s a compulsory uniform that identifies you as working for your employer (for example, if it has a logo)
+- The cost of buying, maintaining, and cleaning work attire if it’s a required uniform that identifies you as an employee of your company (for example, if it has a logo)

-- The work-related portion of any marketing equipment you use, such as a digital camera used for taking photos of properties
+- The piece of any marketing equipment you use for work, such as a digital camera for photographing properties.

-- Self-education, training or conferences directly related to your line of work, such as a real estate agent licence or certificate
+- Self-education, training, or conferences directly connected to your field of work, such as obtaining a real estate agent license or certificate.

 What can’t I claim?

-- Any entertainment such as taking prospective clients to dinner, sporting events or concerts (even if you discuss business when you’re there)
+- Any enjoyment, such as taking prospective clients out to dinner, athletic events, or concerts (even if you discuss business)

-- Any tools or equipment, such as a laptop or camera, if your employer provides it
+- If your company supplies it, any tools or equipment, such as a laptop or camera

-- Self-education and training are not directly related to your line of work and are intended to help you transition to a different career in the future, such as a law degree.
+- Self-education and training are not immediately relevant to your area of work and are meant to assist you in transitioning to a different career, such as a law degree, in the future.

 - Office clothing such as a business suit or comfortable shs, even if you only wear them to work